propan2one/updates_genome/README.md

 ## Description of the actual files :
 The different database add new sequence all the time, and do you know if proteins discover coded by several ORF are    You can run the script routinly

+### Warnings :
+The target for exctract the sequence of the ORF in GFF3 file is the `product=ORFX` where X is the number of ORF, you must check if this is write like this

 ### Usage :
 On your terminal